Iqrashaheen23/Iqra/README.md

 __Manual testing__
   * can perform manual functional and usability testing of web applications
-  * gained hands-on experience by testing applications created for educational purposes
+  * gained hands-on experience by testing different applications

 __Test analysis & design__
   * familiar with functional decomposition of products, creating state transition diagrams, writing use cases